 Global Neurodiagnostics Market Revenue, 2024 (USD Billion)

 CT accounted for around 24% share of the global neuroimaging market in the year 2015 and will retain its top position over the forecast period.
 CT is a noninvasive scanning technology that provides two-dimensional cross-sectional images of internal body organs, bones, and tissues.
-The process can detect brain tumors & cysts, vascular irregularities that may lead to stroke, epilepsy, spinal stenosis, and brain damage from head injury.
+The process can detect brain tumors & cysts, vascular irregularities that may lead to stroke, epilepsy, spinal stenosis, and brain damage from a head injury.
 MRI produces detailed images of body structures with the help of powerful magnetic fields coupled with radio waves generated by computers.
 MRI does not use ionizing radiations to produce images like CT scanning techniques.

-Nuclear medicine imaging techniques such as Positron Emission Tomography (PET) and single, Photon Emission Computed Tomography (SPECT) involve use of radiopharmaceuticals that are to be taken internally.
+Nuclear medicine imaging techniques such as Positron Emission Tomography (PET) and single, Photon Emission Computed Tomography (SPECT) involve the use of radiopharmaceuticals that are to be taken internally.
 The radiations emitted by radiopharmaceuticals are then captured by external detectors to form the image.
 EEG and MEG record electrical and magnetic activity of the brain, respectively.
 MEG segment will exhibit the highest CAGR during the forecast period owing to its advantages over other imaging techniques.
 MEG provides accurate spatial information about neural activities with timing precision.

 Biomarkers provide a dynamic view to understand various nervous system disorders and their epidemiology in randomized clinical trials.
-Neurodegenerative and neurovascular disorders are rapidly growing worldwide with increasing life expectancy, causing burden on society and government.
+Neurodegenerative and neurovascular disorders are rapidly growing worldwide with increasing life expectancy, causing a burden on society and government.
 The development of biomarkers is targeted at early diagnosis and identification of the diseases.
 The primary focus of biomarkers is on diseases that are expected to increase due to demographic changes, including Alzheimer’s and Parkinson’s disease.

 Various studies are being undertaken for the development of biomarkers.
 Some of the market players have developed protein assays and ELISA kits that can be used in the diagnosis of Alzheimer’s disease.
-For instance, Thermo Fischer Scientific has developed Tau protein ELISA kit.
-Although, these biomarker kits are not available for commercial use, they are extensively used in the clinical research studies for the diagnostics.
+For instance, Thermo Fischer Scientific has developed a Tau protein ELISA kit.
+Although these biomarker kits are not available for commercial use, they are extensively used in the clinical research studies for the diagnostics.

 North American region will experience increased adoption of neurodiagnostics technology during the forecast period.
 North America held around 36% share of the total market in the year 2015.
-The rising prevalence of neurological disorders, such as stroke, ischemic stroke, epilepsy, migraine, Parkinson’s disease across the US and Canada is expected to drive the growth of this market along with the technological advancements.
+The rising prevalence of neurological disorders, such as stroke, ischemic stroke, epilepsy, migraine, Parkinson’s disease across the US and Canada is expected to drive the growth of this market along with technological advancements.